When does morning sickness start? Well, first off, “morning” sickness is a total misnomer.

 Where things do get a little scary is when nausea and vomiting become extreme and uncontrollable (aka hyperemesis gravidarum, mentioned earlier).

 That’s when you’ll need to speak to your doctor.

 They’ll check you over and bring your vomiting under control to help you (and your baby) stay suitably nourished, hydrated, and healthy.

 How to treat morning sickness

-So, we’ve established that morning sickness in early pregnancy is perfectly normal, but that doesn’t mean you need to suck it up and suffer through it.
+So, we’ve established that, no matter how early morning sickness starts, it’s perfectly normal, but that doesn’t mean you need to suck it up and suffer through it.